-The Ethiopian Society of Obstetricians and Gynecologists (ESOG) received a warm welcome as it launched its new project entitled- Implementing Quality Improvement (QI) in Reproductive Health (RH): Family Planning (FP) and Comprehensive Abortion Care (CAC) in selected hospitals and Health Centers of Amhara and Oromia, Ethiopia and De-stigmatization of Safe abortion among Health Care Workers in Ethiopia.
+Facility Baseline assessment orientation was conducted at the project bureau of the Ethiopian Society of Obstetricians and Gynecologists (ESOG) on October 6-7, 2017.
+The orientation was conducted under the project- Implementing Quality Improvement in Reproductive Health /Family Planning and Comprehensive Abortion Care/ in selected Hospitals and Health Centers of Amhara and Oromia Region and De-stigmatization of Safe Abortion among Health Care Workers in Ethiopia.

 The orientation, which was attended by 15 health workers from selected facilities from Oromia and Amhara Regional States, was given on a survey tool entitled Assessing Health Service Quality Standards for Family Planning and Comprehensive Abortion Facility.
 The health workers will be responsible for the data collection process.

 The Eastern, Central, Southern Africa College of Obstetrics and Gynecology (ESCACOG) was launched during the Annual Conference of the Rwandan Society of Obstetricians and Gynecologists (RSOG) on Sept 27-29, 2017 in Kigali, Rwanda.